 - Apparent outliers will not be considered in averaging process.
 The value deviates over 1.5*MU from all the other lab’s results should be identified as apparent outlier.

 - Pass/fail limit for RC lab alignment should be defined as 0.75*MU as baseline.
-MU value is the preliminary expanded MU for talk mode and/or browsing mode, defined in Annex B.4.2 and B.5.2.
+MU value is the preliminary expanded RC MU for talk mode and/or browsing mode, defined in Annex B.4.2 and B.5.2.

 RC vs AC test methods harmonization criteria: